PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Telemetry.Azure.md

 - `TrackRequestHeaders` (default is false) - when true, all the headers in the request will be appended to request telemetry record in the custom properties (named `RequestHeader-*`).
 - `TrackResponseHeaders` (default is false) - when true, all the headers in the response will be appended to request telemetry record in the custom properties (named `ResponseHeader-*`).
+- `IgnoreAvailabilityTestsRequests` (default is false), when true, any requests resulting from availability tests will not be collected.

+> Availability tests typically cause noise in the telemetry records that make it more difficult to diagnose problems because of the quantity of records produced.
+Simply ignoring those requests is usually a good idea.

+> `IgnoreAvailabilityTestsRequests` has effect only on requests telemetry.
+It as no effect on dependencies, traces, metrics, etc.

 ### Configuration